Myths about wind power

 According to the Greening Blue Energy study, “Including both on and offshore facilities, estimated rates of mortality for different bird species range from 0.01 to 23 mortalities per turbine per year” (Drewitt & Langston, 2005).
 It has been estimated that wind turbines in the US cause the direct deaths of only 0.01-0.02% of all of the birds killed annually by collisions with man-made structures and activities.

 Beauty is in the eye of the beholder, and whether you think a wind turbine is attractive or not will always be your personal opinion.
-A 2011 Eurobarometer survey found that 89% of EU citizens are in favour of wind energy, compared to 43% for coal and just 36% for nuclear.
-84% think wind energy will have a positive effect on our future way of life.

 Awareness campaigns such as the Global Wind Day help inform people around the world about the benefits of wind energy.